dnl-jst/eat-my-spam-wordpress/eat-my-spam/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0

-This plugin allows you to use the free Eat My Spam public API to check your WordPress comments for spam.
+This plugin allows you to use the free EatMySpam public API to check your WordPress comments for spam.

 == Description ==

-This plugin allows you to use the free Eat My Spam public API to check your WordPress comments for spam.
+This plugin allows you to use the free EatMySpam public API to check your WordPress comments for spam.

 == Installation ==

 * Put the plugin file in your plugin directory and activate it in your WP backend.

 == Changelog ==

+= 0.3.1 =

+* Unify plugin name.

 = 0.3.0 =